AdamDanischewski/chrootjailer/README.md

 # chrootjailer
 Bash shell based chroot jail generator.

-Creates a quick and simple chroot, for working commands it looks for libraries via ldd and loops over their library dependencies with 'ldd'.
+Creates a quick and simple chroot, for working commands it loops over each command's library dependencies and copies them to their respective /lib or /lib64 folder.

-If libraries is all your commands need additional commands should work automatically.
+If libraries is all your programs need additional commands should work automatically.

-If not you will need to manually copy the files to their requisite locations.
+If not, you will need to manually copy files to their requisite locations.

 ![chrootjailer.png](https://raw.githubusercontent.com/AdamDanischewski/chrootjailer/assets/chrootjailer.png)